 It is to-day a hundred years since that sultry afternoon when Edward John Trelawny, aboard Byron’s schooner-yacht Bolivar, fretted anxiously in Leghorn Harbour and watched the threatening sky.
 The thunderstorm that broke about half-past six lasted only twenty minutes, but it was long enough to drown both Shelley and his friend Williams. . . .

-Then Morley recommends Francis Thompson’s essay simply called “Shelley,” “which remains in our memory as a prismatic dazzle of metaphor.”
+Morley's other personal commemoration was to reread Francis Thompson’s essay entitled “Shelley,” “which remains in our memory as a prismatic dazzle of metaphor.”
 That’s one thing to call it.
-Francis Thompson is an odd, ascetic figure on the literary landscape and worth a post of his own.
-His Shelley essay is here.
-It is dense, baroque, brilliant in places, deeply literary.
+Francis Thompson is an odd, ascetic figure on the literary landscape whom I wrote about because he is on the list of Jack the Ripper suspects.
+His Shelley essay is here [God bless the Gutenberg Project and all who partake.]
+It is dense, baroque, almost insanely passionate, and brilliant.

-But on this 185th anniversary of Shelley's horrible death by drowning, "Ozymandias" is not the voice to listen to.
+But on this 194th anniversary of Shelley's death by drowning, "Ozymandias" and its decay is not the voice to listen to.
 It's Morley himself, in his closing thought about the poet and what he brings into our lives:

 "Though lulled long ago by the blue Mediterranean, that burning, reckless heart survives to us little corrupted by time--survives as a symbol of poetic energy superior to the common routines of life."